Strophox/tetro-tui/README.md

 - madkiwi – for advice regarding 4wide-6residual combo layouts
 - Apostolos Kousoukos – for making [Apotris](<https://apotris.com/>)
 - Martín G – for inspiration regarding new line clear effect from his own PICO-8 game
-- and RayZN and ˗ˋˏthe One and Onlyˎˊ˗ – for advice regarding the Tetro logo
+- and RayZN and ˗ˋˏthe One and Onlyˎˊ˗ – for advice regarding the Tetro logo!